 Your differential contains strong gears that need to be protected from dirt, debris, water and other contaminants.
 A differential is sometimes referred to as a “gear box.”
 The work of these gears is to transfer power from the vehicle drive train to the wheels.

 Your differential needs fluid to lubricate and cool the gears.
 This fluid, even though enclosed in the “gear box,” can get dirty because the gears grind down over time, releasing tiny bits of themselves into the fluid.
 Also, the additives in the differential fluid break down and need to be replaced.
 That's why preventive maintenance for your vehicle needs to include servicing the differential.

 Your owner's manual can give you recommendations on how often to service your differential.
 But you should also consult with your friendly and knowledgeable Affordable Transmissions professional.
 Affordable Transmissions can give you some good auto advice on whether your vehicle needs to be serviced more frequently.
 For example, if you drive in hot or cold MN weather conditions, your differential will need to have its fluid changed more often.

-Severe conditions will also affect your car care routine, and your differential.
+Severe conditions will also affect your vehicle care routine and your differential.
 Check your owner's manual for a definition of “severe service” conditions that affect your vehicle.
-Examples may include driving with frequent stops and starts, a lot of short trips around MINNEAPOLIS, hot or cold MN weather conditions, and towing.
+Examples may include driving with frequent stops and starts, a lot of short trips around PRINCETON, hot or cold MN weather conditions and towing.

 Off-roading is particularly hard on a vehicle's differential.
 If you are an off-roader, especially if you cross MN streams or waterways, it is important that you service your differential more frequently than the recommendations suggest.

-Properly servicing your differential will extend its life and keep you out of MINNEAPOLIS auto repair shops.
+Properly servicing your differential will extend its life and keep you out of PRINCETON auto repair shops.
 A smooth ride is the result of proper preparation and smart choices.